Air Quality

 Air pollution is a substance or complex mixture of particles and gases in the air that cause harm to people and their health.
 Air pollutants are emitted from both natural and human source.

-Ambient air pollution originates from sources including transport, industrial processes, farming, energy generation and domestic heating.
+Outdoor (ambient) air pollution originates from sources including transport, industrial processes, farming, energy generation and domestic heating.
+Indoor air pollution originates from sources including cooking emissions, cleaning chemicals and domestic heating.

 What is Air Quality?

 Air quality is the term used to describe how polluted the air is.
-When air quality is poor, pollutants in the air may be hazardous to health, particularly for people with heart or lung conditions.
+When air quality is poor, pollutants in the air may be hazardous to health.
+Those most at risk include children, the elderly, and those with existing respiratory conditions e.g. asthma and Chronic Obstructive Pulmonary Disease.

 What are the main types of Air Pollution?